 Traditional artists at the Florida Folk Festival are sponsored in part by the Florida Department of State's Division of Arts and Culture, the Florida Council on Arts and Culture, and the National Endowment for the Arts.
-We’re currently scheduling traditional artists for 2023.
+We’re currently scheduling traditional artists for 2024.
 Read below for examples of traditional artists who have appeared at previous festivals.
-The 2023 Folk Festival schedule will be posted in early March.
+The 2024 Folk Festival schedule will be posted April 1, 2024.

 Liliane Nerette-Louis is a master artist who has been promoting Haitian folk life for the past 40 years.
 She is the author of "When Night Falls" and other publications, including four children's books such as "Pumpkin Soup is for Sunday."
 Louis is committed to continue passing on the rich culture of the Haitian people.

 Paco and Celia Fonta are internationally recognized performers of Spanish flamenco music and dance, and for over 30 years they have been ambassadors of flamenco throughout Florida and the U.S. They are the founders of Siempre Flamenco, a nonprofit organization that promotes the art of flamenco outside of Spain.

 They are recipients of the Florida Folk Heritage award and have been recipients of the Florida Folk Life Apprenticeship Program as Master Artists.
 Their performances delight and exhilarate all ages, and the emotions expressed are timeless and universal.

 Born in the Dominican Republic to Cuban parents, Jose Elias is a musician and arts administrator in Miami.
 He played with the Grammy nominated group Conjunto Progresso as well as Miami stalwarts the Spam Allstars before co-founding Cortadito.

 On the Amphitheater Stage, Cortadito will perform early 20th-century Cuban music in the styles of son montuno, guaracha, boleros, nengon and bolero son.